PHILO-HE/gluten/docs/developers/NewToGluten.md

 By default, Gluten compiles packages using JDK 8.
 Enable maven profile by `-Pjava-17` or `-Pjava-11` to use the corresponding JDK version, and ensure that the JDK version is available in your environment.

 If JDK 11 or a higher version is used, Spark and Arrow require setting the java args `-Dio.netty.tryReflectionSetAccessible=true`, see [SPARK-29924](https://issues.apache.org/jira/browse/SPARK-29924) and [ARROW-6206](https://issues.apache.org/jira/browse/ARROW-6206).
-So add the following configs in `spark-defaults.conf`:
+Add the following configs in `spark-defaults.conf`:

 ```
 spark.driver.extraJavaOptions=-Dio.netty.tryReflectionSetAccessible=true